 II.
 To determine if the benefit of trastuzumab added to RT will be less in tumors with mutations in the phosphatidylinositol 3 (PI3) kinase gene than in tumors without PI3 kinase gene mutations.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM I: Patients undergo standard whole breast irradiation (WBI) over 5-6 weeks.

 ARM II: Patients receive trastuzumab intravenously (IV) over 30-90 minutes once in weeks 1 and 4.
 Patients also undergo WBI as in Arm I.

 After completion of study treatment, patients are followed up every 6 months for 5 years and then every 12 months for 5 years.

-Ductal Breast Carcinoma In Situ HER2/Neu Positive Carcinoma Breast Neoplasms Carcinoma in Situ Carcinoma, Ductal Carcinoma, Ductal, Breast Carcinoma, Intraductal, Noninfiltrating Breast Carcinoma In Situ Trastuzumab Antineoplastic Agents, Immunological Antibodies Immunoglobulins Antibodies, Monoclonal Laboratory Biomarker Analysis Whole Breast Irradiation
+Ductal Breast Carcinoma In Situ Carcinoma Breast Neoplasms Carcinoma in Situ Carcinoma, Ductal Carcinoma, Ductal, Breast Carcinoma, Intraductal, Noninfiltrating Breast Carcinoma In Situ Trastuzumab Antineoplastic Agents, Immunological Antibodies Immunoglobulins Antibodies, Monoclonal Laboratory Biomarker Analysis Whole Breast Irradiation

 You can join if…